This is the last of 3 posts on escalators.

 During periods where there is an overhauling load (e.g. passengers riding an escalator down), an induction motor acts as a generator and returns energy from the mechanical system to the VFD.

 Traditionally, braking resistors were used with VFDs to dissipate the regenerated energy as heat.
-As an alternative to braking resistors, a KEB R6 Line Regenerative drive can be added to the escalator VFD through a DC bus connection.
+A KEB R6 Line Regenerative drive can be added to the escalator VFD through a DC bus connection as an alternative to braking resistors.

 The KEB R6 unit operates by measuring the line voltage and frequency.
 When the escalator motor regenerates the DC bus voltage rises.
 Once the DC bus voltage exceeds a predetermined threshold, the R6 matches the line frequency and opens and closes its IGBTs, allowing current to flow back to the utility where it is consumed by other electrical loads.